LeoMartinezTAMUK/Affine_Cipher_Encryption-Decryption/README.md

 ---

-This Python program implements the Affine Cipher, a type of transposition cipher, for encrypting and decrypting messages.
+This Python program implements the Affine Cipher, a type of substitution cipher, for encrypting and decrypting messages.
 The Affine Cipher uses a pair of keys, alpha (a) and beta (b), to transform plaintext into ciphertext and vice versa.

 ### Encryption: